ruby/debug/README.md

 1. Install [VSCode rdbg Ruby Debugger - Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=KoichiSasada.vscode-rdbg)
 2. Open `.rb` file (e.g. `target.rb`)
-3. Register breakpoints with "Toggle breakpoint" in Run menu (or type F9 key)
+3. Register breakpoints with "Toggle breakpoint" in the Run menu (or type F9 key)
 4. Choose "Start debugging" in "Run" menu (or type F5 key)
 5. You will see a dialog "Debug command line" and you can choose your favorite command line you want to run.
 6. Chosen command line is invoked with `rdbg -c`, and VSCode shows the details at breakpoints.

-Please refer [Debugging in Visual Studio Code](https://code.visualstudio.com/docs/editor/debugging) for operations on VSCode.
+Please refer to [Debugging in Visual Studio Code](https://code.visualstudio.com/docs/editor/debugging) for operations on VSCode.

 You can configure the extension in `.vscode/launch.json`.
 Please see the extension page for more details.